How We used Rapid Prototyping to Make Offshore Software Development Efficient & Easy!

 Usability and user experience were fully vetted right in the beginning during the prototype review.
-Results were exactly what the customer expected.
+The results were exactly what the customer expected.

-Scope changes were handled during the prototyping process when it’s cheap.
+Scope changes were handled during the prototyping process when it was cheap.
 Almost no scope changes came during development.
-This saved a lot of money in the process.
+This saved a lot of money in the development process.

 How Rapid Prototyping Changed BIT Studios

-- Our project managers found the process, communication with the customer much easier and rewarding.
+- Our project managers found the process and communication with the customer much easier and more rewarding.

-- Resulted in clients being a lot more engaged from the beginning
+- This resulted in clients being a lot more engaged from the beginning

 - Clients were not worried since expectations were strongly aligned in a visual prototype